yarusophialiu/pytorch_and_tensorflow/README.md

 Include exercises for tensorflow and pytorch.

-Project_NYCTaxiFares.ipynb is in pytorch
+Project_NYCTaxiFares.ipynb is in Pytorch

-The csv files are in data folder.

-Recommend to run in colab.
+Regression_Model_And_Predict_Medical_Cost.ipynb is in Tensorflow